Soccer-World Cup 2022: Argentina's route to final explained | Sports-Games

 Argentina are bidding to win a third World Cup title at the Nov.
 20-Dec.
 18 tournament in Qatar.
 Here is what you need to know about their route to the final: HOW DID ARGENTINA QUALIFY FOR THE ROUND OF 16?

 * The top two in each World Cup group advance to the last 16.
-The knockout rounds begin on Sunday and will feature one-off matches, which can go to extra time and penalties to decide the winners. * Argentina recovered from their shock defeat to Saudi Arabia with back-to-back wins over Mexico and Poland to finish as winners of Group C.
+The knockout rounds, which began on Saturday, feature one-off matches, which can go to extra time and penalties to decide the winners. * Argentina recovered from their shock defeat to Saudi Arabia with back-to-back wins over Mexico and Poland to finish as winners of Group C.

-WHO ARE ARGENTINA'S OPPONENTS IN THE ROUND OF 16? * Argentina's Round of 16 tie will be against Australia, the runners-up of Group D.
+HOW DID ARGENTINA REACH THE QUARTER-FINALS? * Lionel Messi and Julian Alvarez scored in Argentina's 2-1 win over Australia in their Round of 16 tie.

-WHO ARE ARGENTINA'S POTENTIAL QUARTER-FINAL OPPONENTS? * If Argentina beat Australia, they could face the Netherlands in the quarter-finals, provided the Group A winners are able to beat the runners-up from Group B - the United States.
+WHO ARE ARGENTINA'S QUARTER-FINAL OPPONENTS? * Argentina will face the Netherlands in the quarter-finals, after the 2010 finalists beat the United States 3-1.

 WHO ARE ARGENTINA'S POTENTIAL OPPONENTS IN THE SEMI-FINALS? * If Argentina were to make it to the semi-finals, they could face Group F runners-up Croatia or South American rivals Brazil (Group G winners).